-The significant downturn of the forestry industry and the mountain pine beetle epidemic are having a large impact on communities across the province.
+The significant challenges in the forest industry are having an immediate impact on communities across the province and the pine beetle epidemic presents huge near-term challenges as well.
 Mills in resource-dependent communities are often the largest employers and contribute to a significant portion of the local government's tax revenue.
-When a large employer closes, communities require immediate attention and support in implementing change strategies through the Ministry's Communities challenged by the mountain pine beetle epidemic require both immediate and longer-term attention and assistance in implementing change strategies that will re-employ workers, encourage economic growth and replace lost tax revenues for local governments.
+When a large employer closes, communities require immediate attention and support in implementing change strategies through the Ministry's Community Transition Services.
+Communities challenged by the mountain pine beetle epidemic require both immediate and longer-term attention and assistance in implementing change strategies that will re-employ workers, encourage economic growth and replace lost tax revenues for local governments.

-The Mountain Pine Beetle Action Plan provides a long-term, cross-government approach to mitigating the impacts of the mountain pine beetle epidemic and supports long term economic sustainability of British Columbia.
+The Mountain Pine Beetle Action Plan provides a long term, cross-government, approach to mitigating the impacts of the mountain pine beetle epidemic and supports long term economic sustainability of British Columbia.
 Both federal and provincial governments contribute funding to various components of this plan.
 For more information on the Action Plan, please visit www.gov.bc.ca/pinebeetle.

-- Provide an integrated and rapid response to resource-based communities requesting assistance in adjusting to the effects of industry closure. - Provide local government and First Nation leaders with ongoing outreach, advice on best practices and networking opportunities to build leadership and change management capacity. - Implement the Mountain Pine Beetle Action Plan in collaboration with other provincial ministries to support communities affected by the mountain pine beetle epidemic. - Collaborate with Community Beetle Action Coalitions (identified in the diagram below) in the completion and implementation of strategies to mitigate the economic impact of the beetle epidemic.
+- Provide an integrated and rapid response to resource-based communities requesting assistance in adjusting to the effects of industry closure. - Provide local government and First Nation leaders with ongoing outreach, advice on best practices, and networking opportunities to build leadership and change management capacity. - Implement the Mountain Pine Beetle Action Plan in collaboration with other provincial ministries to support communities affected by the mountain pine beetle epidemic. - Collaborate with Community Beetle Action Coalitions (identified in the diagram on the next page) in the completion and implementation of strategies to mitigate the economic impact of the beetle epidemic.

-Percentage of mountain pine beetle-impacted communities covered by a mountain pine beetle socio-economic adjustment plan
+Performance Measure 3: Percentage of mountain pine beetle-impacted communities covered by a mountain pine beetle socio-economic adjustment plan

-Performance Measure 2008/09 Forecast 2009/10 Target Percentage of mountain pine beetle- impacted communities covered by a mountain pine beetle socio-economic adjustment plan 1 56% 100%2
+Performance Measure 2008/09 Actual 2009/10 Target Percentage of mountain pine beetle- impacted communities covered by a mountain pine beetle socio-economic adjustment plan 1 56% 100%2

-Data Source: Ministry of Community Development, Pine Beetle Epidemic Response Division.
+Data Source: Ministry of Community and Rural Development.